 A good time to have it checked is when the engine oil is changed.
 Refer to the Maintenance Schedule to determine when to change your transmission fluid.
-See "Scheduled Maintenance Services" in the Index.
+See Part A: Scheduled Maintenance Services on page 6-4.

 How to Check